tari-labs/tari-university/src/protocols/grin-protocol-overview/MainReport.md

 In the diagrams: I are new inputs, X are inputs from previous blocks and O are outputs.

-This causes that Mimblewimble blocks be much smaller than normal bitcoin blocks as the cut-through transactions are not listed under inputs and outputs anymore.
+This causes that Mimblewimble blocks to be much smaller than normal bitcoin blocks as the cut-through transactions are not listed under inputs and outputs anymore.
 In practice after this we can still see there was a transaction because the kernel excess still remains, but the actual hidden values are not recorded.

 #### 	Pruning